 Valerie Durant (BFA MA) is a Canadian interdisciplinary visual artist based in Vancouver, B.C., working on the unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

-Her creative process explores the interconnectivity between multiple systems and the effects of human actions on the natural world, considering the fluid and seemingly invisible connections between land, forests, rivers and oceans.
+Her photographic, video, and sculptural practise explores the interconnectivity between humans and the natural world, considering the fluid and seemingly invisible connections that link the land, the forest and the sea.

 Her work has been exhibited in galleries and art institutions and held in public and private collections locally and internationally.

 She received her BFA (2002) from Emily Carr University and attended Cooper Union in NYC.
 She holds an MA in Planning (2012) from the University of Pretoria, South Africa, completing her thesis on the topic, Sustainable Urban Agriculture and Forestation: The Edible Connected City https://repository.up.ac.za/handle/2263/26246

 Her background in urban and food systems planning and architectural design is integrated in her creative art practise.